Latest research on best food and nutrients for baby's brain

-“Infants are very vulnerable in the first few months of life to [nutrient] deficiencies,” says Schwarzenberg.
+“Infants are very vulnerable in the first few months of life to [nutrient] deficiencies,” says Dr. Schwarzenberg.
 “Their brains are developing at a rapid pace between one and two years, so we want pediatricians to be recommending a healthy spectrum of foods and not simply telling parents to give their babies certain foods.
-We want to make a positive statement about providing lean meats and fruits and vegetables, and also push back on the idea of superfoods,” added Dr Schwarzenberg.
+We want to make a positive statement about providing lean meats and fruits and vegetables, and also push back on the idea of superfoods,” she added.

 She also pointed out that no single food item can make up for all nutritional requirements in a growing baby.

-What to remember when choosing the best food for baby’s brain
+What to remember when choosing the best food for brain growth

-Dr Schwarzenberg emphasises two important points that new parents must bear in mind.
+Dr. Schwarzenberg emphasises on two important points that new parents must bear in mind.

 1. Provide nutritious food during the first two years

 She shared, “If you miss the opportunity to meet developmental milestones during the first 1,000 days of life, then there’s not an opportunity to go back and revisit them.”